zhafrihariz/realestate/README.md

 ## 🚀 Overview
 This system utilizes a "Crew" of AI agents to perform urban research and financial modeling.
 It features an interactive map interface with satellite view capabilities to help developers visualize the 5km demographic catchment area.

-[Image of a multi-agent AI system architecture showing Researcher and Strategist agents collaborating]

 ## 🛠️ Tech Stack
 - **Framework:** CrewAI (Agentic Orchestration)